AlphaAssay $ test my signal

 Still unconvinced?
 Good — stay that way.

 Scepticism is the correct default in this category, so keep it pointed at us: the falsification protocol is seven tests that apply to any signal-adjacent service, us included — run it against us first.
-Or pull the live calibration record and check whether our past verdicts held up.
+Or pull the current calibration population/status disclosure and check that it still says accumulating/insufficient-history.
+It is not an outcome score.
 If you catch us failing our own protocol, that finding is more valuable than anything this page could tell you.